 Filled with tons of information, tips, plant lists, and a variety of wonderful vertical gardening projects, you’re sure to walk away feeling excited to put the information you learn from Vertical Vegetables to use in your own vegetable garden.

-Where To Buy My Vertical Vegetables Book
+Where To Buy The Vertical Vegetables Book

 In the UK:

-From The Editor of Vertical Vegetables
+From The Editor Of Vertical Vegetables

 Vertical Vegetables is the secret to making the most of your space; when you grow upward rather than outward, you will double or triple the yield from your small-space garden.